 AutismBC has acted as a primary source of autism information for families and professionals throughout the province of BC for over 40 years.
 Dissemination of information and referral of services are available through our Informational Officers and Regional Coordinators.

 AutismBC’s Information Officers and Regional Coordinators have been personally impacted by ASD and have navigated the complex system of autism funding, programs and services in British Columbia.
 They are knowledgeable about a wide array of current and relevant autism topics and can direct families and professionals to the services that best suit their needs.
-Our Information Officers and Regional Coordinators can assist families and individuals with support, planning, obtaining services, and submission of necessary documents.
+Our Information Officers and Regional Coordinators can assist families and individuals with information, support, and referral to services.

 Meet Our Information Officers:

 Lindy Chau has been an Information Officer with AutismBC since 2001.
 She completed her Bachelor of Arts degree in English and Sociology in Hong Kong prior to launching her career in Canada.
 As a parent of an individual on the spectrum, Lindy has experienced first-hand the challenges of navigating autism funding and services.
 Her expertise provides meaningful guidance for AutismBC clients both in person and over the phone.